The Best Vegan Breakfast Burrito

 The textures play off each other so well and it ends up being the perfect bite!

-This vegan breakfast burrito is so full of protein that I was full for hours after just one.
-These are perfect for a protein packed breakfast that you can prep ahead and freeze for busy mornings.
+This vegan breakfast burrito is perfect for a quick breakfast that you can prep ahead and freeze for busy mornings.

 Here are just some of the comments I have gotten so far.
 If you try it, be sure to leave me a comment on the post!